yairm210/Unciv/Map-related-JSON-files.md

 		"improvementStats": {"gold": 1,"production": 1},
 ```

 The values are usually integers, though the underlying code supports floating point.
-The effects are, however, insufficiently tested and therefore -so far- using fractional stats is unsupproted.
+The effects are, however, insufficiently tested and therefore -so far- using fractional stats is unsupported.
 Go ahead and thoroughly test that in a mod and help out with feedback 😁.